FelipeVillota/db-check-cocaine-seizures/README.md

 The spreadsheet is where the data lives.
 It remains a collaborative work in progress, shaped by multiple team members.
 This tool acts like a quality back-end checkpoint:

 - Helps us keep the data and process trustworthy
+- Saves time
 - Complements Google Sheets basic validation -> we can enforce custom rules (e.g., logical dates, quantities, relationships, normalizations, etc)
 - Clear view of how well the sheet is maintained
 - Starting place for analysis and reporting

 ### How does it work?

 This checkpoint can be adapted according to the database's goal or specific tasks.

 Three basic approaches: